byllyfish/shellous/README.md

 ### Async With

 You can use a command as an asynchronous context manager.
+There are two ways to run a program using a context manager: a low-level API and a high-level API.

+#### Byte-by-Byte (Low Level)

-Use `async with` when you need byte-by-byte control over the individual process streams: stdin, stdout and stderr.
+Use `async with` directly when you need byte-by-byte control over the individual streams: stdin, stdout and stderr.
 To control a standard stream, you must tell shellous to "capture" it (For more on this, see [Redirection](#redirection).)

 ```python